GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-25-jpa-sql-and-embeddable.md

     private Long id;
 ```

 This does not work if you want your key to be made up of multiple columns.
 In this case, what you do in your Spring Boot code is to create an extra class annotated with @Embeddable that holds the key columns.
 This class takes over some of the jobs of the domain class.
-The following elements must be included:
+The following elements must be included in the @Embeddable class:

 - The @Embeddable annotation
 - Implementation of the Serializable interface